xmuqimingxia/3D-HANet/README.md

 You can run ```cat log.txt``` to view the training process.

 ## Acknowledgement
-This repo is developed from `OpenPCDet 0.3`, we thank shaoshuai shi for his implementation of [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
+This repo is developed from `OpenPCDet 0.3`, we thank shaoshuai shi for his implementation of [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and Hai wu for [CasA](https://github.com/hailanyi/CasA).